onnx/onnx/docs/Operators.md

   The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.

-  In case of 8 bit inputs the scale and zero points for input and output stays the same.

 #### Version